hemani-gajjar/bujo/README.md

 ## Usage

 <br/>
-1. Register / Login or Sign Up with Google.
+1. Register / Login or Sign Up with Google.<br/>
-2. Add new lists.
+2. Add new lists.<br/>
-3. Add multiple entires in any of the lists.
+3. Add multiple entires in any of the lists.<br/>
-4. Get your data saved on the cloud.
+4. Get your data saved on the cloud.<br/>
 <br/>
 <br/>